 - face to face in reading rooms

 What we are able to do initially

-If you visit our Library and ask us for assistance, we will advise you on a research strategy, support you to use finding tools effectively and suggest appropriate resources.
+If you visit our Library and ask us for assistance, we will advise on a research strategy, support you to use research tools effectively and suggest appropriate resources.

-If you phone us we are generally able to spend up to 10 minutes advising on the most appropriate information resources to guide you in your search.
+If you telephone the National Library, we are able to spend up to 10 minutes advising on the most appropriate information resources to guide your research.

 If your enquiry cannot be answered in a short time frame, you may be referred to our research enquiry service.
 You may also be referred to another information provider if that is appropriate.